Richardaeld/Eldridge_Music/TESTING.md

 + The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
-+ The tester knows all the books two composers have in database.
++ The tester knows all the books from two different composers in the database.
 + The tester know the names of four different books in database.

 #### Testing Step(s):
 1. Load the **Index View** of Eldridge Music.
 1. Enter a composers name into the user search bar.
 1. Check returns for correct information.
-1. Repeat step 2 - 3.
+1. Repeat step 2 - 3 with a different composer.
 1. Enter a merchandise item's name into the user search bar.
 1. Check returns for correct information.
-1. Repeat step 5 - 6, three more times.
+1. Repeat step 5 - 6, three more times each with a different name.

 #### Documented Result(s):
 1. If any user search returns are incorrect, record:
-    + The test name, if a composer or item name was being searched for, and a brief description of the problem.
+    + The test name, if a composer or item name was being searched for, that composer or item name, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: